joshuaccarroll/README/README.md

 # Hi!
 I'm Josh.
 ### And I'm the Director of Engineering at [StackCommerce](https://stackcommerce.com).

 It's really hard to work for/with somebody you can't read.
 This document exists to help you read *me*.
-(See what I did there?)
 I hope it is helpful to you.
 If it is not, or if you feel I am misstating something here, let me know.
-Or, better yet, clone this repo, create a branch, and give me a PR.
 This is a work in progress, _as am I._

 ## TL;DR:
 * I love the creative process, problem solving, and technology, and it is my passion to help engineers grow and thrive however I can.